myzoma/zoma/replit.md

 Preferred communication style: Simple, everyday language.
 RTL Layout Requirement: ALL Arabic websites must follow right-to-left (RTL) layout, opposite of English sites.
 This is a fundamental rule for Arabic web design.
+Site Branding: Site name is "YASER CRYPTO" with "ياسر" in golden color and "كريبتو" in sky blue color.

 # System Architecture